 As well as collaborating with major international soloists, the Worthing Philharmonic Orchestra is particularly proud to provide a platform for 'rising star' young soloists and composers.
 We have well-established links to the Munster Trust, Worthing Music and Arts Festival, the Worthing Choral Society, the Boundstone Chorus and local school choirs.
 The musical development of our excellent local musicians is helped by frequent 'repertoire reading' rehearsals.
 These can also provide opportunities for 'up-and-coming' soloists to rehearse new material and prepare for concerts.

-The Worthing Philharmonic is also proud of its partnership with the prestigious 'Tonmeister' sound recording course at the University of Surrey, providing an opportunity for the sound engineers of the future to record a full symphony orchestra.
+The Worthing Philharmonic is also proud of its partnerships with the prestigious 'Tonmeister' sound recording course at the University of Surrey, and with the sound recording course at Northbrook Metropolitan College in Worthing, providing an opportunity for the sound engineers of the future to record a full symphony orchestra.

 We are a community orchestra united by the principle of producing fantastic musical performances for all.
 A sign of the orchestra's success is that it thrives without the financial support of the Borough, and has established itself as a self-governing charity, truly dedicated to the musical well-being of the community.

 The current Music Director, Dominic Grier, was appointed in 2014, and since then the orchestra has gone from strength to strength under his musical guidance and innovation.